-In section II Kant argued that the Formula of Humanity involves recognizing that moral personality and the capacity to set ends are objective goods.
+In section II, Kant argues that the Formula of Humanity involves recognizing that moral personality and the capacity to set ends are objective goods.
 Rational nature is the basis or condition of all other goods and duties (4:428).
 The special position of rational nature in relation to all other goods shows that it has dignity.
 Kant contrasts things having a price and things having dignity.
 "In the kingdom of ends, everything has either a price or dignity.
-Whatever has a price can be replaced by something else as its equivalent; on the other hand, whatever is above all price, and therefore admits of no equivalent, has a dignity (4:434)."
+Whatever has a price can be replaced by something else as its equivalent; on the other hand, whatever is above all price,

+294 JOURNAL OF THE HISTORY OF PHILOSOPHY 62:2 APRIL 2024 and therefore admits of no equivalent, has a dignity" (4:434).
 Kant goes on to say that happiness and things that produce happiness have a price but that humanity, understood as personality or rational nature, has dignity (4:435-36).
 But moral personality and rational nature involve the capacity to set or determine ends, which is one kind of freedom.
-Hence, Kant concludes, morality does depend on freedom.2
+Hence, Kant concludes, morality does depend on freedom.

 But what kind of freedom?
-Kant's conception of freedom (Freiheit) plays an important role not just in the Groundwork.
-In the Critique of Practical Reason (1788) Kant makes related claims about freedom as the precondition of both morality and the highest good (5:93-119).
-Moreover, his conception of freedom connects with his theoretical commitments to transcendental idealism in the Critique of Pure Reason (1781/1787), especially his discussion of the resolution of the threat of incompatibilism in the Third Antinomy (KrV A 532-58/B 560-86).
+Kant's conception of freedom (Freiheit) plays an important role in his ethics-and not just in the Groundwork.
+In the Gritique of Practical Reason (1788), Kant makes related claims about freedom as the precondition of both morality and the highest good (5:93-119).
+Moreover, his conception of freedom connects with his theoretical commitments to transcendental idealism in the Gritique of Pure Reason (1781/1787), especially his discussion of the resolution of the threat of incompatibilism in the Third Antinomy (KrVA 532-58/B 560-86).
 Providing a unified account of Kant's conceptions of freedom is a complex and contentious topic in Kant studies.3 For our purposes, we can focus attention on Kant's treatment in section III of the Groundwork.
 Here, Kant introduces three distinct conceptions of freedom.